Walt Disney World Dolphin: Walt Disney World privileges

 Walt Disney World Swan and Dolphin guests are provided complimentary transportation to all Walt Disney World theme parks and attractions on the Disney Transportation System, via the FriendShip boats (to Epcot and Disney's Hollywood Studios).
 Length-of-stay park passes are available, as is package delivery from Disney theme park shops to the resort.
 There is a Walt Disney World guest services desk located in the lobby of each resort.
 Walt Disney World Swan and Dolphin guests can also use Extended Evening Hours, and can make dining reservations 60 days prior to their arrival at the resort.
 However, room charging (using hotel key as a credit card at Walt Disney World) is not available and hotel restaurants only participate in the Tables in Wonderland Dining Plan, not the Disney Dining Plan.
 Room charging within the Walt Disney World Swan and Dolphin Resort Complex is available.
 Also, guests staying at the Walt Disney World Swan and Dolphin have free theme park parking and priority access to the Disney theme parks during sell out situations.

-Walking Path to Boardwalk
+Walking path to BoardWalk

-The Walt Disney World Swan and Dolphin both have access to Disney’s Boardwalk via a walking path.
+The Walt Disney World Swan and Dolphin both have access to Disney's BoardWalk Resort via a walking path.
 This path is located near the FriendShip boat dock behind the two hotels.
-If you continue past the Boardwalk, the path will then lead you to the Yacht and Beach Club Resorts and further the EPCOT International Gateway.
+If you continue past the BoardWalk, the path will then lead you to Disney's Yacht and Beach Club Resorts and further to the EPCOT International Gateway.